vorlie/IotaPlayer/README.md

     - The application will automatically update your Discord status with the current song info if connected.

 ## Configuration
+**With settings page added, you can change most of the settings directly from the application.**
 - **`config.json`:** Place your configuration settings here.
 Example:
     - If file is not present, application will create it with default values.
     ```json